 Skip to content

-The TM index space stores data related to service lists and performance metrics.
-The data on the APM - Performance Metrics page is primarily queried from this index space.
-TM aggregates service metric data at three different granularities: minutes, hours, and days, to improve query efficiency.
+The TM index space stores data related to service lists and performance Metrics.
+The data displayed on APM > Performance Metrics is primarily queried from this index space.
+TM aggregates service Metrics data for each service at three different granularities: minute, hour, and day, to improve query efficiency.

 TM::`*`:(){source="service_list_1m"} [1710831600000:1710832500000]